paarthjuneja/paarthjuneja/README.md

 Hi there!
 I'm Paarth.
-I'm a 17 year old who's passionate about tech ever since i was a little bitty boy xD
+I'm a 17 year old who's been passionate about tech ever since he was a little boy :P

-# More about me
-* I'm from India
-* I'm done with school and will hopefully begin my major in CS pretty soon
-* I'm fascinated by the concept of open source projects